byme8/ZeroQL/README.md

 As you can see, the ``Raw`` method is the fastest.
 The ``ZeroQL`` method is a bit faster than the ``StrawberryShake`` method.
 But in absolute terms, all of them are pretty much the same.

-At the same time, with the `` ZeroQL `` you can forget about the graphql and just use the Linq-like interface.
+So, with the `` ZeroQL `` you can forget about the graphql and just use the Linq-like interface.
+It will have little effect on performace.